<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Wait — What Is Volcano Boarding?

 It’s kinda like sledding, though instead of zooming down a hill, you’re sledding down the side of an active volcano.
 And instead of snow, you’re boarding over black lava rock.
 It’s a total thrill and something you can’t really do anywhere else in the world.
-It's definitely an experience while you're in Nicaragua.
+It's definitely a must have experience while you're in Nicaragua.

 ILP Adventure